Wynd/evospace/README.md

 * Enemies will drop 2 types of power ups:
 	* Double - shoots 2 lasers with the same power and slightly faster cooldown
 	* Fast - shoots 1 laser without cooldown but significantly less damage than the standard laser
+* The Infinite mode is the same except there is no time limit!
+All the above rules are still applied

 ## Credits :​